Quantum criticality and entanglement for two dimensional long-range Heisenberg bilayer

-{\it Discussions.---} In this work, we have addressed important open questions regarding the critical exponents and scaling of EE in 2d LR bilayer Heisenberg model.
-Through large-scale QMC simulations and the nonequilibrium increment algorithm~\cite{demidioUniversal2022,zhaoScaling2022,zhaoMeasuring2022,demidioUniversal2022,panComputing2023,liaoTeaching2023}, we obtained precise critical exponents in three regimes, including the LR Gaussian regime with a Gaussian fixed point, the SR regime with WF exponents, and an LR non-Gaussian regime where the critical exponents vary continuously from LR Gaussian to SR values.
-Our investigation of R\'enyi EE has revealed highly nontrivial features both along the QCP line and in the N\'eel phase.
-We have found that as the interaction becomes more long-ranged, the area law contribution in EE gradually vanishes, while the log-correction is enhanced in the N\'eel phase due to the anomalous dependence of the dynamical exponent $z(\alpha)$ on the interaction power $\alpha$ and gradually decays to zero at the QCPs.

-Our results have important implications for future theoretical and experimental investigations of LR interacting quantum many-body systems, including Rydberg atom arrays~\cite{samajdar2021quantum,yan2022triangular,Semeghini21,Roushan21,yan2022triangular,yanEmergent2023}, programmable quantum simulators~\cite{verresenPrediction2021,samajdarEmergent2022,yanFully2022,ranFully2022,wangFractionalized2021}, and magic angle twisted bilayer graphene and 2d moir\'e materials.
-Additionally, the vanishing of area law contribution in 2d LR quantum systems is expected to benefit the development of tensor network methods, as it eliminates the exponential growth of entanglement and allows for converged results with finite bond dimension.
+{\it Discussions.---} In this work, {\textcolor{black}we address the important open questions regarding the critical exponents and scaling of EE in $2d$ LR quantum many-body system.} Through large-scale QMC simulations, we obtained precise critical exponents in the LR Gaussian regime with a Gaussian fixed point, the SR regime with WF exponents, and an LR non-Gaussian regime where the critical exponents vary continuously from LR to SR values.
+Our investigation of R\'enyi EE has revealed highly nontrivial features both along the QCP line and in the N\'eel phase, {\textcolor{black}in that, as the interaction becomes longer-ranged, the area law contribution in EE gradually vanishes, while the log-correction is enhanced in the N\'eel phase due to the anomalous dependence of the dynamical exponent $z(\alpha)$ on $\alpha$.} Our results have important implications for future theoretical and experimental investigations of LR interacting quantum many-body systems, including Rydberg atom arrays~\cite{samajdar2021quantum,yan2022triangular,Semeghini21,Roushan21,yan2022triangular,yanEmergent2023}, programmable quantum simulators~\cite{verresenPrediction2021,samajdarEmergent2022,yanFully2022,ranFully2022,wangFractionalized2021}, and magic angle twisted bilayer graphene and $2d$ moir\'e materials.